chris9740/swiftdns/README.md

 For those seeking an extra layer of privacy, Swiftdns also offers the option to route queries through a Tor proxy.

-## Notice

-Swiftdns is under active development, and as such, may exhibit occasional compatibility issues.
-Those issues are most prevalent in Chromium, where it might not always resolve domain names.

 ## Installing

 ### Prerequisites